Ukrainian court freezes assets of former President Petro Poroshenko | DW | 07.01.2022

 Poroshenko's allies charge the asset freeze is an act of revenge by Zelenskyy.

-On Thursday, before the ruling, Poroshenko wrote on Facebook that he would "return to Kyiv" and appear before a judge "not to defend myself against Zelensky, but to defend Ukraine from incompetent leadership."
+On Thursday, before the ruling, Poroshenko wrote on Facebook that he would "return to Kyiv" and appear before a judge "not to defend myself against Zelenskyy, but to defend Ukraine from incompetent leadership."

 Previously, Poroshenko was forced to relinquish control of two TV channels when legislation targeting oligarchs came into place in Ukraine in 2021.